Mixing time for an epidemic model on graphs with external sources of infection: Mixing properties on random graphs

 \subsection{Mixing property on Galton--Watson trees}

-Let$ \{ Z_n \}_{n \geq 0} $ be a Galton--Watson branching process, where \( Z_n \) denotes the number of individuals in the \( n \)-th generation.
-The process evolves according to the following rules: We start with a single individual at generation 0, \ie, \( Z_0 = 1 \).
-Each individual in generation \( n \) independently produces offspring according to a random variable \( X \), where \( X \) takes values in \( \mathbb{N}_0 \) (the non-negative integers) with probability mass function \( \{ p_k \}_{k \geq 0} \), \ie,
+Let \(\{Z_k\}_{k\ge 0}\) be a Galton--Watson branching process, where \(Z_k\) denotes the number of individuals in generation \(k\).
+We start with a single individual at generation \(0\), that is, \(Z_0=1\).
+Each individual independently produces offspring according to a random variable \(X\) taking values in \(\mathbb{N}_0\), with offspring distribution